Timeline of events since Gabby Petito's fiancé returned to Florida becomes clearer - KTVZ

 ™ & © 2021 Cable News Network, Inc., a WarnerMedia Company.
 All rights reserved.

-CNN’s Eric Levenson, Madeline Holcombe, Rebekah Riess, Chris Cuomo, Rob Frehse, Sarah Jorgensen, Alison Kosik, Gregory Lemos contributed to this report.
+CNN’s Eric Levenson, Madeline Holcombe, Rebekah Riess, Chris Cuomo, Rob Frehse, Sarah Jorgensen, Alison Kosik and Gregory Lemos contributed to this report.

 Comments

-Note: Correction: An earlier version of this story misstated when Laundrie purchased a new cell phone based upon a statement from the family’s attorney.
-The attorney later clarified it was on September 4.